browserengineering/book/book/invalidation.md

 However, recall that with dirty flags we must always think about setting them, checking them, and resetting them.
-The `get` method automatically checks the dirty flags, and the `set` method automatically resets them, but who *sets* the `zoom` dirty flags?
+The `get` method automatically checks the dirty flags, and the `set` method automatically resets them, but who *marks* the `zoom` dirty flags?
+(Without marking them when they change, we will incorrectly skip too much layout work.)

-Generally, we need to set a dirty flags when something it depends on changes.
+Generally, we need to mark a dirty flag when something it depends on changes.
 That's why we call `mark` in the `innerHTML_set` and `keypress` handlers: those change the DOM tree, which the layout tree's `children` field depends on.
 So since a child's `zoom` field